2022 Gaza–Israel clashes: Background

 Both the Islamic Jihad Movement in Palestine (PIJ) and Hamas are designated terrorist organizations by Israel, the US, and the EU.
 However, the PIJ has usually been overshadowed by the larger Hamas movement which administers Gaza.
 PIJ has been growing in strength since the 2014 Gaza War, and receives weapons and funding from Iran.
 It is considered by Israel as one of the "most dangerous and radical Palestinian armed groups".

 PIJ has a strong presence in West Bank cities like Jenin and Nablus.
 During the period between March and May, attacks by Israeli Arabs and Palestinians killed 17 Israelis, most of them civilians, and two Ukrainians.
-As a result, the IDF increased increased its raids against armed Palestinian factions throughout the West Bank.
+As a result, the IDF increased its raids against armed Palestinian factions throughout the West Bank.
 By July, at least 30 Palestinians were killed, including journalist Shireen Abu Akleh and 3 of those responsible for killings in Israel.
 On 1 August, Israeli forces arrested the PIJ West Bank leader Bassem al-Saadi.
 In the aftermath of that operation, amid heightened tensions, roads were closed in the south of Israel by the Israeli-Gaza border wall and reinforcements were sent south after threats of attack were made by PIJ sources in Gaza.
 The same day, Israeli communities in southern Israel were placed in lockdown by the military as a security precaution against potential attacks from Gaza, as, according to Israel, the PIJ had positioned anti-tank missiles and snipers at the border to kill Israeli civilians and soldiers.

 Haaretz reported on 2 August that Egyptian intelligence officials "are holding talks with the leaders of the factions in Gaza in order to prevent escalation" and that "all parties told Cairo they aren't looking for escalation."
 On 3 August, Khaled al-Batsh, head of the politburo of the PIJ in Gaza said: "We have every right to bomb Israel with our most advanced weapons, and make the occupier pay a heavy price.
 We will not settle for attacking around Gaza, but we will bomb the center of the so-called State of Israel."

 The operation was ordered by Prime Minister Yair Lapid and Defense Minister Benny Gantz without prior Cabinet discussion or approval.

 Early on 5 August, Tor Wennesland, the United Nations Special Coordinator for the Middle East Peace Process, reportedly visited the home of al-Saadi in Jenin and met with his family members as part of efforts to prevent an escalation between Israel and the PIJ.
 Later that day, Wennesland issued a statement expressing concern over the "ongoing escalation between Palestinian militants and Israel", and calling on all sides to prevent further escalation.